pub-calculator-io/roman-numeral-converter/readme.md

-# Roman Numeral Converter WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Roman Numeral Converter Widget for WordPress

 Roman numeral converter produces Roman numerals from Arabic numbers or converts Arabic numbers to Roman numerals, with values between 1 and 3,999,999.